TadasBaltrusaitis/CLM-framework/Readme.txt

-run_clm_head_pose_tests_svr.m - runs CLM, and CLM-Z on the 3 head pose datasets (Boston University, Biwi Kinect, and ICT-3DHP you need to acquire the datasets yourself) run_clm_head_pose_tests_clnf.m - runs CLNF on the 3 head pose datasets (Boston University, Biwi Kinect, and ICT-3DHP you need to acquire the datasets yourself) run_clm_feature_point_tests_wild.m - runs CLM and CLNF on the in the wild face datasets, using already defined bounding boxes of faces (these are produced using the 'matlab runners/ExtractBoundingBoxes.m' script on the in the wild datasets from http://ibug.doc.ic.ac.uk/resources/300-W/)
+run_clm_head_pose_tests_svr.m - runs CLM, and CLM-Z on the 3 head pose datasets (Boston University, Biwi Kinect, and ICT-3DHP you need to acquire the datasets yourself) run_clm_head_pose_tests_clnf.m - runs CLNF on the 3 head pose datasets (Boston University, Biwi Kinect, and ICT-3DHP you need to acquire the datasets yourself) run_clm_feature_point_tests_wild.m - runs CLM and CLNF on the in the wild face datasets, using already defined bounding boxes of faces (these are produced using the 'matlab_runners/ExtractBoundingBoxes.m' script on the in the wild datasets from http://ibug.doc.ic.ac.uk/resources/300-W/)

-run_demo_images - runs CLNF on some sample images that come with the code

-run_demo_videos - runs CLNF on some sample videos that come with the code (some taken from the Youtube celebrity dataset)

-feature_extraction_demo_img_seq.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from a sequence of images in a folder and how to read those features into Matlab.

-feature_extraction_demo_vid.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from a video and how to read those features into Matlab.
+run_demo_images.m - runs CLNF on some sample images that come with the code run_demo_videos.m - runs CLNF on some sample videos that come with the code (some taken from the YouTube celebrity dataset) feature_extraction_demo_img_seq.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from a sequence of images in a folder and how to read those features into Matlab. feature_extraction_demo_vid.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from a video and how to read those features into Matlab.

 -------- Command line parameters for video (SimpleCLM) --------------------------